TomasJani/thoth-issue-predictor/README.md

  - evaluation
  - loader

-Each module contains README.md with brief description and manual for installing and starting.
+Each module contains README.md with brief description and manual.

+## Dataset

+**Git LTS is required for downloading using git.
+Otherwise, the [dataset](https://github.com/TomasJani/thoth-issue-predictor/blob/main/thoth_issue_predictor/datasets/dataset.zip) needs to be downloaded manually.
+Move this archive file to `thoth_issue_predictor/dataset` folder.**

-## Prerequisites
+## Terminology

-Docker with Docker buildkit.

-Commands below work only if docker runs on root user.
+ - **Software stack** is a group of packages working together to achieve a common goal.
+An example of a software stack is the package Tensorflow.
+Tensorflow contains a list of dependencies that need to be installed and functional so the Tensorflow can work.

+ - **Inspection** is resolved software stack.

 ## Run using Docker container